Jadranka Kosor

-As prime minister, Kosor failed to commit to structural reforms although she managed to prevent country's budgetary meltdown with two budget revisions and the introduction of new taxes as a response to the ongoing economic crisis.
+As prime minister, Kosor failed to commit to structural reforms although she managed to prevent the country's budgetary meltdown with two budget revisions and the introduction of new taxes as a response to the ongoing economic crisis.
 During her tenure, she strongly advocated a zero-tolerance policy to political corruption and organized crime.
 This uncompromising stance, along with the new criminal code passed before her term began, opened the door to unprecedented efforts to combat corruption.
-This resulted in numerous arrests of influential business-people and politicians from across the political spectrum, although most of them members of HDZ, which severely damaged the party's reputation.
-The discoveries made by prosecutors were far-reaching and criminal charges were even raised against former Prime Minister Ivo Sanader and Deputy Prime Minister Damir Polančec, who would later be charged with lengthy prison sentences for criminal activity and abuse of power.
+This resulted in arrests of numerous influential business-people and politicians from across the political spectrum, although most of them were members of HDZ, which severely damaged the party's reputation.
+The discoveries made by prosecutors were far-reaching and criminal charges were even raised against former prime minister Ivo Sanader and Deputy Prime Minister Damir Polančec, who would later be charged with lengthy prison sentences for criminal activity and abuse of power.
 In foreign policy, Kosor and her Slovenian counterpart Borut Pahor were successful in solving the long-standing border dispute and she is credited with successfully finishing the negotiating process of the Croatian accession to the European Union.
 On 9 December 2011, she and President Ivo Josipović signed the EU Treaty of Accession in Brussels.
 A moderate conservative, Kosor ran for another term as party leader after losing the election, however, was defeated by the more conservative Tomislav Karamarko.
 After months of criticizing his leadership and the new party platform, she was expelled from HDZ by the party's High Court for damaging the party's reputation.

 In 2021, Kosor was awarded with the Grand Order of Queen Jelena with Sash and Morning Star by President of Croatia Zoran Milanović for "extraordinary contribution to the international position and reputation of the Republic of Croatia" and for "the development of relations between the Republic of Croatia and the Croatian people and other states and peoples."

 Early life

 Jadranka Kosor was born in Lipik to Zorica Belan and Mirko Kosor.
 She finished primary education in Pakrac.
 Her parents divorced when she was two, and she spent her childhood living with her grandmother.
 Her childhood friends describe her as a pretty, smart, and sociable girl that loved poetry and wrote songs.
-She contested on beauty pageant and was selected runner up for Miss Swimming Pool of Lipik.
+She contested a beauty pageant and was selected runner up for Miss Swimming Pool of Lipik.
 She studied in Zagreb, where she graduated in law and began working as a journalist from 1972 as a correspondent for Večernji list and Radio Zagreb.
 In 1971, her book of poetry Koraci was published by the Pakrac branch of Matica hrvatska.
-During the Croatian War of Independence, she worked as a radio-journalist and her show exploited war topics such as refugee problems and disabled war veterans.
+During the Croatian War of Independence, she worked as a radio-journalist and her show explored war topics such as refugee problems and disabled war veterans.
 She also worked briefly as a correspondent for the BBC during this time.